JasonPekos/CppSplines/README.md

 Attempt to select lambda by hand can work, but ideally we'd like some sort of automatic criteria to select lambda such that we avoid overfitting on the data.

-The standard approach is to use some sort of cross validation, portioning the data into different train and test sets to test generalization error.
+The standard approach is to use some sort of cross validation, portioning the data into different train and test sets to evaluate generalization error.

 Here we use Leave One Out cross validation, fitting the data to everything except for one data point, and then testing our performance on that one datapoint, iterating over all the data.
 That is, for $\hat f^{[-1]}_i $ — the model fit to all data except $y_i$ — we calculate: